 New!
-Updated for 2021 with extra content on generative models: variational auto-encoders (VAE’s) and generative adversarial models (GAN’s)
+Updated with extra content on generative models: variational auto-encoders (VAE’s) and generative adversarial models (GAN’s)

 Machine Learning and artificial intelligence (AI) is everywhere; if you want to know how companies like Google, Amazon, and even Udemy extract meaning and insights from massive data sets, this data science course will give you the fundamentals you need.
 Data Scientists enjoy one of the top-paying jobs, with an average salary of $120,000 according to Glassdoor and Indeed.
 That’s just the average!
 And it’s not just about money – it’s interesting work too!